SimonBiggs/electronfactors/README.md

  > S. Biggs, M. Sobolewski, R. Murry, J. Kenny, Spline modelling electron insert factors using routine measurements.
 Physica Medica (2015), [doi:10.1016/j.ejmp.2015.11.002](http://dx.doi.org/10.1016/j.ejmp.2015.11.002).

-A pre-print of the accepted manuscript is available at my personal website: [simonbiggs.net/paper1](http://simonbiggs.net/paper1).
 If you have any issues please don't hesitate to contact me (mail@simonbiggs.net), I likely will be more than happy to help.

 Any use of the code accepts the AGPL3+ license which includes no warranty that this code is fit for a particular purpose.
 Attempts have been made to make the code transparent and it is recommended that an experienced python programmer and physicist who understands the procedure outlined in the paper and the requirements of your centre identifies whether or not this method and code is fit for your use.